DonelH/Project-CS-Public-Pythonistic/readme.txt

 implementation of the map and research regarding it.
 If we manage to adequately finish our respective section, the person will then hop on towards implementation of the buttons.

+Libraries needed to Pip Install--- lxml pandas bs4 openpyxl
+PyQt5
+requests

+Other Requirements---
+Internet connection needed since information is pulled from online sources Excel is needed to view raw scraped data and to change chloropleth maps, if desired